aangelovv/Cars-Product-Listing-Page/README.md

 ## Implemented functionalities

-The project is a single-page web application named "cars", built using React, a popular JavaScript library for building user interfaces, specifically single-page applications.
-The purpose of this application is to provide an intuitive user interface for browsing and shopping car products.
+The project is a single-page web application named "Orlando Car Deals", built using React, a popular JavaScript library for building user interfaces, specifically single-page applications.
+The purpose of this application is to provide an intuitive user interface for browsing and shopping vehicles.

 The project's UI is divided into different components for improved maintainability and reusability.
 The app consists of several main sections: